dheerajkrgoyal/learning/notes/java/Java8.md

 ### So What is Function Interface?

 Functional interface is the interface which has one abstract method but it can have multiple static and default methods.

+Before Java 8, interfaces were very strict.
+We were only allowed to add abstract methods in it.
+If someone add a new method, it violates the contract for all its implementations and everyone will have to overrride the new method.
+But Java8 wanted to introduce stream functionality in collection interface with backward compatibility.
+That is why they changed the way how we write interface.
+This is called interface evolution.
+So we can write a default method or static method in interfaces, still it wont violate any implementation contract.

+By introducing static methods in interface, we do not need to create sepearte utility class like Collections.
+We can have utility functions inside interface only now.

 We usually annotate functional interface usning @FunctionalInterface , but it is not mandatory.

 Example: Runannble, Callable, Comparator, Comparable.